tayruxin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
-* Presents additional details that are valuable to know when using LinkMeIn.
+* Presents additional details to you that are valuable to know when using LinkMeIn.
 </div>

 <div markdown="block" class="alert alert-danger">